 Innovative Learning Models simply cannot emerge without a sustained public investment in educational research and development (R&D).
-That's because many private investors view the K-12 sector as too fragmented and unreliable to warrant the upfront investment required to bring them to life.
-Federal investment in early-stage R&D has led to breakthrough innovations in defense, health care, and energy.
-Now is the time to bring the same approach to the K-12 sector.
+That's because the K-12 sector is too fragmented and not built to organically shift towards student-centered learning.
+Federal ecosystem building and investment in early-stage R&D has led to breakthrough innovations in defense, health care, and energy.
+Now is the time to bring the same approach to education.